Eleanor of Provence: Religious life

-On 13 July 1263, she was sailing down the Thames when her barge was attacked by citizens of London.
+Attack by Londoners

 Eleanor stoutly hated the Londoners, who returned her hatred; in revenge for their dislike, Eleanor had demanded from the city all the back payments due on the monetary tribute known as queen-gold, by which she received a tenth of all fines which came to the Crown.
 In addition to the queen-gold, other such fines were levied on the citizens by the Queen on the thinnest of pretexts.

+During the Second Barons War in 1263, London had risen in revolt.
+Henry and Eleanor were trapped in the Tower of London.
+On 13 July 1263, she attempted to escape by sailing down the Thames to Edward's army when her barge was attacked by citizens of London.
 In fear for her life as she was pelted with stones, loose pieces of paving, dried mud, rotten eggs and vegetables, Eleanor was rescued by Thomas Fitzthomas, the Mayor of London, and took refuge at the bishop of London's home.
+This meant that she and her husband were in effect prisoners of De Montfort.

 Queen dowager and death

+Early widowhood

 In 1272, Henry died, and her son Edward, who was 33 years old, became king of England.
+She remained in England as queen dowager and raised several of her grandchildren: two of Edward's children, Henry and Eleanor, as well as Beatrice's son John of Brittany.

+In 1273, after an earlier dispute over its control, Queen Eleanor granted a new charter and additional endowment to the hospital of St Katharine by the Tower in memory of Henry, reserving the foundation's patronage to the queens of England.

-She remained in England as queen dowager and raised several of her grandchildren: Edward's son Henry and daughter Eleanor and Beatrice's son John.
-When her grandson Henry died in her care in 1274, Eleanor went into mourning and gave orders for his heart to be buried at the priory at Guildford, which she founded in his memory.
-In January 1275, she expelled the Jews from all of her lands.
+When her grandson Henry died in her care in 1274, Eleanor went into mourning and gave orders for his heart to be buried at the Dominican priory at Guildford, which she founded in his memory.
 Eleanor's two remaining daughters died in 1275, Margaret on 26 February and Beatrice on 24 March.

+Expulsion of the Jews from Dower lands

+Eleanor was noted for her hostility to Jews and Judaism.
+On 16 January 1275, she received permission from Edward I to expel the Jews from all of her lands.
+Jews were expelled from Marlborough, Gloucester, Worcester and Cambridge.
+The Jews of Cambridge were instructed to flee to Norwich, and those of Marlborough to Devizes.
+The Jews of Gloucester were ordered to move to Bristol, but were worried because of anti-Jewish violence that had occurred there, and instead mostly chose to move to Hereford along with those forced to leave nearby Worcester.